 In 1949, Virginia Apgar came up with the Apgar Score System (presented in 1952 and published in 1953), which became popular in the United States and elsewhere.
 Before her discovery, babies at birth were assumed to be in good health unless they exhibited some obvious suffering or imperfection: needless to say, internal deficiencies (e.g., circulatory or respiratory) could be missed, resulting all too often in death.
 Because Apgar realized that “Birth is the most hazardous time of life,” she designed a system for quickly and accurately assessing a baby’s health in the crucial minutes after birth.
 While examining the system’s effectiveness, Apgar found out that cyclopropane as an anesthetic for the mother had a harmful effect on the infant, and due to which, its use in labor was put to an end.

-In 1959, Apgar obtained a master’s degree in public health from Johns Hopkins and also the executive position with the March of Dimes.
+In 1959, Apgar obtained a master’s degree in public health from Johns Hopkins and also obtained an executive position with nonprofit organization March of Dimes.
 In that capacity, she worked hard to improve the healthcare of infants and children.
 For the next 14 years, until her death, Apgar served as an activist, fund-raiser and an instructor.
 In 1995 she was introduced into the National Women’s Hall of Fame.

-Virginia Apgar died as an unmarried lady on August 7, 1974, at Columbia-Presbyterian Medical Center.
-The Virginia Apgar Award is given every year by the American Academy of Pediatrics for stupendous contributions to the field of perinatal pediatrics.
+Virginia Apgar died as an unmarried lady on August 7, 1974, aged 65, at Columbia-Presbyterian Medical Center.
+The Virginia Apgar Award is given every year by the American Academy of Pediatrics for outstanding contributions to the field of perinatal pediatrics.